GustavoSilvaNavarro/JWT---Sessions-Exe/README.md

 1. Have [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) installed, and running at the default port.
 2. Run `npm i` from the `server/server-session` and `client/client-session` folders.
 3. Install [Nodemon](https://github.com/remy/nodemon) as a global dependency to easily monitor your file changes.
 4. From the `server/server-session` directory, run the `nodemon index.js` to start your backend server.
 5. From the `client/client-session` directory, run the `npm start` command to start the client

 You can implement sessions manually, but we recommend using the [express-session](https://github.com/expressjs/session) library for this exercise.
+For testing purposes, please name your session `sid`.

 ⚠️ Remember to hash your passwords before saving them to the database (e.g. with [bcrypt](https://github.com/kelektiv/node.bcrypt.js)).